|

 An unusual late example of a terracotta antefix with an Archaistic Gorgoneion.

-Ceramic objects are often described as "clay", but this is technically incorrect.
+In English Ceramic objects are often described as "clay" (in German Ton), but this is technically incorrect.
 Clay is the raw material, but when it is fired at high temperatures in a kiln, it is transformed chemically and physically into a permanently hard substance.
 Although baked clay products are generally referred to "pottery", they include a large variety objects which are not pots or vessels, including tiles, antefixes, plaques and statues.
-The word ceramic, derived from the Greek κέραμος (keramos, pottery or pottery clay), has become the accepted word to describe objects made of fire-harned clay, as in ceramic art and ceramic artist.
+The word ceramic, derived from the Greek κέραμος (keramos, pottery or pottery clay), has become the accepted word to describe objects made of fire-hardened clay, as in ceramic art and ceramic artist.

 2. Protome